RISHIKA-JANGID/FIRST-DEMO/README.md

 # FIRST-DEMO
-This is my first repository.
+This is my first git repository. author-Rishika jangid